Clearly Canadian: History

-Founded in 1987 by Gordon Sim, Doug Mason and others in British Columbia, the brand is considered by many as the first premium "new age beverage" product that precipitated the multibillion-dollar market as it exists today, and has produced product every year since 1987 except for 2010 and 2011.
+Clearly Canadian was founded in 1987 by Gordon Sim, Doug Mason and others in British Columbia.
+It is often considered as one of the first premium "new age beverage" products, helping to pave way for the multibillion-dollar market in this category.
+The brand has produced its products every year since 1987, except for a brief hiatus in 2010 and 2011.

-Clearly Canadian experienced broad corporate mismanagement during much of the last decade that led to it being acquired by a CPG focused turnaround team in 2012.
-Large-scale commercial production has resumed again in Canada after a number of limited short production runs during the 2012 to 2014 period.
-The company's turnaround was precipitated by an online consumer promoted crowd-sourcing campaign that pre-sold in excess of 40,000 cases.
-Rhett and Link, hosts of an internet comedy show named "Good Mythical Morning", played a major role in promoting the campaign, attempting to help bring back the beverage of their childhood.
+Clearly Canadian experienced rapid market-dominating growth throughout the 1990s alongside Snapple and Red Bull, but fell into broad corporate mismanagement beginning in 2000 and up to 2012, when it was acquired by serial entrepreneur, Robert R. Khan, under his 4NCapital Partners investment firm.
+Large-scale commercial production resumed shortly thereafter in Canada and was precipitated by an online crowd-sourcing campaign that pre-sold in excess of 40,000 cases.
+Rhett and Link, celebrity hosts of internet comedy show "Good Mythical Morning", played a major role in promoting the campaign to save the beverage of their childhood.

-Clearly Canadian has been a top-performing premium sparkling water brand since its re-introduction to Distribution in 2017 and has top brand and top SKU performance, gaining distribution across North America.

-Acquisitions

-The firm has owned at one time or another My Organic Baby, DMR Food Corporation, and Cascade Clear Water Co.